cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

-`PRG`s used with the frameworks in this document MUST provide the bit-security required to source input randomness for PQ/T components from a seed that is expanded to a output length, of which a subset is passed to the component key generation algorithms.
+`PRG`s used with the frameworks in this document MUST provide the bit-security required to source input randomness for PQ/T components from a seed that is expanded to an output length, of which a subset is passed to the component key generation algorithms.

 The security requirements for `PRG`s used with the frameworks in this document